-to pay".
-However the basis for the formulae applied is as much political as it is economic.
+[b]y convention, the agreed cost-sharing formulae which determine each member country's contributions are deemed to represent each country's "ability to pay".
+However the basis for the formulae applied is as much political as it is economic.11

-In May 1998, the U.S. Government Accountability Office (GAO), responding to a congressional request, issued a report on the history and apportionment of NATO common funds shares.10 According to GAO, NATO cost shares have not been reviewed regularly, but have been changed in response to requests from individual member states, or to major events, such as changes in membership.
+In May 1998, the U.S. Government Accountability Office (GAO), responding to a congressional request, issued a report on the history and apportionment of NATO common funds shares.12 According to GAO, NATO cost shares have not been reviewed regularly, but have been changed in response to requests from individual member states, or to major events, such as changes in membership.
 Like all NATO decisions, burdensharing arrangements are based upon members' consensus.